St Anton Travel Guide

 The most prominent point in St Anton is the Valluga summit from which runs one of the best and longest intermediate ski slopes in Europe, taking skiers all the way down to the valley floor.
 There are many more choices for intermediate skiers on holiday in Lech and Zurs, which also offer some of the best off-piste skiing in Europe.

-It's not easy to ski from St Anton to Lech or Zurs and most people take the bus, which leaves regularly from the town centre.
+Thanks to the Flexenbahn cable car, it's now much easier to get from St Anton to Lech and Zurs.
 Due to their north-facing slopes and position at the end of the valley, Lech and Zurs offer reliable snow and comparatively uncrowded slopes.

 The best skiing for beginners is in St Christoph or Rendl.
 There are two ski schools in operation, run under the same umbrella, both employing hundreds of instructors and guides with a solid reputation for excellent tuition and service.